A-d-i-t-h-y-a-n/Go-WhatApp-Bot/README.md

 # Go-WhatsApp-Bot

-A dimple WhatsApp Bot based on WhatsMeow
+A simple WhatsApp Bot based on WhatsMeow

 Rename `.env.example` to `.env`: